 Method: Ensemble coupled model seasonal forecast from the GloSea5 seasonal prediction system [MacLachlan et al., 2014], using the Global Coupled 2 (GC2) version [Williams et al., 2015] of the HadGEM3 coupled model [Hewitt et al., 2011].
-Forecast compiled together from forecasts initialized between 22 July and 9 August (2 per day) from an ocean and sea ice analysis (FOAM/NEMOVAR) [Blockley et al., 2014, Peterson et al., 2015] and an atmospheric analysis (MO-NWP/4DVar) [Rawlins et al., 2007] using observations from the previous day.
-Special Sensor Microwave Imager (SSM/I) ice concentration observations from ESA OSI-SAF [OSI-SAF, 2011] were assimilated in the ocean and sea ice analysis, along with satellite and in-situ SST, subsurface temperature and salinity profiles, and sea level anomalies from altimeter data.
+Forecast compiled together from forecasts initialized between 15 May and 4 Jun (2 per day) from an ocean and sea ice analysis (FOAM/NEMOVAR) [Blockley et al., 2014, Peterson et al., 2015] and an atmospheric analysis (MO-NWP/4DVar) [Rawlins et al., 2007]

+^{}email: drew.peterson@metoffice.gov.uk; Corresponding author using observations from the previous day.
+Special Sensor Microwave Imager (SSM/I) ice concentration observations from ESA OSI-SAF [OSI-SAF] were assimilated in the ocean and sea ice analysis, along with satellite and in-situ SST, subsurface temperature and salinity profiles, and sea level anomalies from altimeter data.
 No assimilation of ice thickness was performed.
-The forecast (Figure 1) has a bias correction upward of 0.8×10^6 km2 due to a mean under forecast of the ice extent relative to the observed NSIDC ice extent over the hindcast period 1996 to 2009 [Peterson et al., 2015].
-This bias correction, and therefore the forecast itself is heavily reliant on the hindcast being a good proxy of forecast performance.
-In particular, for sea ice prediction, it is dependent on hindcast sea ice thicknesses, which are not assimilated, having a good physical realization through time.
-Without an accurate set of summer sea ice thickness observations through both hindcast and forecast, this is extremely hard to validate.
+The forecast (Figure 1) has been bias correction downward by 0.4×10^6 km2 due to a mean over forecast of the ice extent relative to the observed NSIDC ice extent over the hindcast period 1993 to 2015 [Peterson et al., 2015].
+The bias tends to overpredict the sea ice extend in the Beaufort and Chukchi Seas, but underpredict it in the Laptev and Kara Seas (see Figures 2 and 3).

-^{}Electronic address: drew.peterson@metoffice.gov.uk; Corresponding author

-- Projection Uncertainty: $\pm 0.7 \times 10^6$ km2 representing two standard deviations of the ensemble spread around the ensemble mean. - Executive Summary: Using the Met Office GloSea5 seasonal forecast systems we have generated a model based mean September sea ice extent outlook of $(3.7 \pm 0.7) \times 10^6$ km2.
-This has been generated using startdates between 22 July and 10 August to generate an ensemble of 41 members (and 1 failed member).
-Note: Given current capabilities for seasonal forecasting of sea ice, we consider this still an experimental forecast. - Additional Information: Validation and calibration of the forecast was done using a 1996-2009 historical re-forecast (hindcast) using startdates of 25 July, 1 & 9 August (3 members each).
-Over the hindcast period, the correlation between the GloSea5 forecast and NSIDC sea ice extent observations was 0.94 which reduces to a correlation of 0.74 if the trend is removed from the time series.
-See figure 1 showing the time series of September sea ice predictions in the hindcast, along with the forecast for 2015.
-These correlation values are significantly different from 0 at the 95% confidence level, and are better than the value of July persistence (using July anomalies as a predictor for September; correlation values 0.86 and 0.51 after de-trending).
-The non-detrended correlation value is also marginally better than simply predicting the trend (correlation 0.86).
-After bias correcting, the hindcast has a root mean square error (rmse) of 0.3×10^6 km2 comparable to the quoted error.
+Projection Uncertainty: $\pm 1.0 \times 10^6$ km2 representing two standard deviations of the (42 member) ensemble spread around the ensemble mean.

+Executive Summary: Using the Met Office GloSea5 seasonal forecast systems we are issuing a model based mean September sea ice extent outlook of $(3.6 \pm 1.0) \times 10^6$ km2.
+This has been assembled using startdates between 15 May and 4 Jun to generate an ensemble of 42 members.

+Additional Information: Validation and calibration of the forecast was done using our extended 1993-2015 historical re-forecast (hindcast) using startdates of 17 & 25 May and 1 Jun (3 members each).
+Over the hindcast period, the correlation between the GloSea5 forecast and NSIDC sea ice extent observations was 0.89 which reduces to a correlation of 0.62 if the trend is removed from the time series.
+Figure 1 shows the time series of September sea ice predictions in the hindcast, along with the forecast for 2016.
+Both the full and detrended correlation values are significantly different from 0 at the 95% confidence level, and are both better predictors than respectively persistence and detrended persistence - using the May sea ice anomaly as a predictor of the September anomaly.
+Furthermore, the value of the full correlation between the two time series suggests that our forecast is historically a better predictor than simply predicting the trend.
+After bias correcting, the hindcast has a root mean square error (rmse) of $0.5 \times 10^6 \text{ km}^2$ comparable to the quoted error.
+Although our skill in the hindcast has increased with decreasing lead time since our first forecast of the year in early April (Figure 4a), the actual forecast has remained relatively constant around the $3.6 \times 10^6 \text{ km}^2$ value quoted here (Figure 4b).